-PODCASTS: On the occasion of World Radio Day, UNESCO releases a number of historic audio files that can be used free of charge and without copyright restriction in planning World Radio Day broadcasts and events.
-You will be able to broadcast them along with your other programs on 13th February 2024, and also share the audios on your social media platforms.
+PODCASTS: Let’s explore with the UN Environment, the best solutions and cutting-edge technologies for building resilience to climate change.
+For World Radio Day, UNESCO releases a number of historic audio files that can be used free of charge and without copyright restriction in planning World Radio Day broadcasts and events.
+You will be able to broadcast them along with your other programs on February 13th , and also share the audios on your social media platforms.
 The following audios are in their original language, and you are welcome to do a voice-over for your radio station's broadcasts.
 Listen to the audio-podcasts!

 UNITED NATIONS RADIO